 The CFX is a portable dry herb conduction vaporizer made by Boundless Vapes.
-They also make the CF which is the smaller, less expensive version of the CFX.
+Boundless Tech also makes the Boundless CF Vaporizer which is the smaller, less expensive version of the CFX.

 Size, Portability and Build Quality

 The CFX vape is definitely not the smallest portable vaporizer on the market but it does feel nice in the hands and you can pocket it if need be.
-It is a bit smaller than the Mighty but even with the smaller size, I still feel like it’s much easier to carry this sized vape in a backpack, hoodie or purse.
+It is a bit smaller than the Mighty+ (Plus) Vaporizer but even with the smaller size, I still feel like it’s much easier to carry this sized vape in a backpack, hoodie or purse.

-The oven on the CFX is also on the large size, and it can fit upwards of .5 grams but I tend to stick to about .15-.2 grams for the best results.
+The oven on the CFX is also on the larger size, and it can fit upwards of .5 grams but I tend to stick to about .15-.2 grams for the best results.

 Boundless CFX Accessories